developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 - [x] Bun[^bun-install] or NPM[^npm-install] installed on your machine.
 Either works, at least one is required and I'll be using [Bun] in this article.
-- [x] An AWS account with the necessary permissions to create and manage Lambda functions and API Gateway resources.
+- [x] An [AWS] account with the necessary permissions to create and manage Lambda functions and API Gateway resources.
 - [x] A [GitHub] account to create a new repository and set up the CI/CD pipeline using [GitHub Actions].
 - [x] [OpenTofu] v1.8 installed[^opentofu-install].
-- [x] [Terragrunt] v0.70 installed[^terragrunt-install].
+- [x] [Terragrunt] v0.67 installed[^terragrunt-install].

 ### Setting Up Your Development Environment

 The directory structure for this project is as follows:

+NOTE: This structure is truncated for brevity.

 ```plaintext title="" linenums="0"
 .